 In August 2016, a family of refugees from the Democratic Republic of Congo was legally resettled in St. Petersburg by the State Department, and they soon registered in our parish.
 After escaping the Congo, where there has been a civil war, they lived in a refugee camp for a year before being vetted and allowed to come to the US.
 The family includes a mother, father and four children ages one-and-a-half, 3, 6 and 7.
-They are practicing Catholics, attend Mass at our parish each weekend, and 3 of the children are baptized.
-The youngest one still needs to be baptized, and we are making arrangements for that.
-(Photo below shows the father with the two youngest children.)
+They are practicing Catholics, attend Mass at our parish each weekend, and all of the children are baptized.

 Although they have received some services through the State Department, Daystar, and their assigned agency (Jewish Family Services is coordinating their case), and despite the fact that the father is employed as a dishwasher, they still have many needs.
 The family now has to pay rent of about $800 per month, utilities, food and transportation.
 They do not have a car, but rely on the bus and on the father's bicycle.
 The father operated a sewing machine in the DRC.

 Both families are overjoyed to receive the friendship and assistance they have received so far.
 God is truly taking care of them through the generosity of our community.
 Please be sure to welcome them if you see them at the 11:00 Mass!